rubyiscoding/Book-Tracking/README.md

 * We can also specify other database types like options.UseSqlServer(....)
 * In order to build a Dropdown list in MVC razor view, we can pass the data in SelectListItem datatype.
 However, their are also other ways     such as adding data into ViewBag(), ViewData[].
 * We can inject db context into controllers' constructor method.
 * I found Bootstrap classes to be easy and sleek to learn and implement.

+  ## Credit

+  * Professor Brent Richie
+  * Class Recordings
+  * Stack Overflow
+  * MSDN Documentation